jikk/classes-utd/cs63320f19/docs/assignment01.md

 ## Assignment set-up

 We have a submission server (10.176.90.84) set-up for this assignment.
 The student will log-in with different accounts for different parts of the assignment.
 From your host (Linux or OS X), use the following command to log-in to the submission server.
 We the same password for all accounts, the log-in password is `guest`.
+You can use ssh client program (e.g., [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/)) for Windows machine.

 ```bash
 # For part 1